Carsonogenic/FTC_SDK/README.md

 This is the repo that holds all the java android stuff To work with the SDK you need [Android Studio](https://developer.android.com/sdk/index.html)

-To open it, open android studio, click open project, and then select the folder called FTC_SDK.
+To open this project, open android studio, click open project, and then select the folder called ftc_app-master.

 ## Where Things Are :)
 The files that really matter are certain java files that FTC calls OPs.